momolabo7/portfolio/content/blog/20231106_javascript_reflections_2023.md

 Recently, I have been writing quite a bit of Javascript for a couple of side-projects.
 I was a little inspired to attempt to write simple webapps without the use of any frameworks.
 One of them is avaliable here: [FvF](https://momohoudai.github.io/fvf/).

-I also have been using Google Sheets and did a heavy amount AppScript stuff for another one of my side-projects.

 This post is just some personal reflections going back to use vanilla Javascript/CSS in 2023.

 <!--more-->